-Here is the great paradox of team building: A great team is one in which the group is stronger than the sum of its members.
+Team building begins with smart hiring.
+A great team is one in which the group is stronger than the sum of its members.
 At the same time, a team cannot succeed unless all of the individuals that comprise it are dedicated to the team’s vision and to its success.

 To put all of that another way: Team building requires you to look at the big picture, but you can’t neglect all of the individual parts—all of the individual gifts, talents, and attitudes that paint that big picture.
 That’s why team building begins with smart hiring.

 Team building requires some group exercises, bonding, and communication, then, but also some focus paid to individuals.
 As the leader of the team, you have to invest time in each member of your team, helping him or her to develop the necessary skills and the right attitude for your team dynamic.

 When should you begin this work of individual investment?
 There’s no time like now.
 You should start it as soon as possible, if you haven’t already—and in fact, the work of assembling a strong team, comprised of strong individual players, begins not with your corporate retreat or your team building exercise, but during the hiring process.

 Yes, assembling your dream team means paying attention to the folks who interview with you, and ensuring that you’re hiring not just on the basis of their skills or their resume accomplishments, but also on the basis of how they fit into your team and compliment your other players.

 My Philosophy that team building begins with smart hiring is based on my failure to do so my first two years in business.
 In fact I went through over 200 employees my first two years in business.

 I recognized that team building that begins with smart hiring must be inclusive.
 That means its important to include key team members in the hiring process.
 After all these key team members will be working side by side with the perspective hire and team chemistry is critical.